18 Nov Top 10 Most Affordable Traditional Nursing Degree Programs

-Farmingdale State College has a traditional Bachelor of Science in Nursing program which prepares the students for entry into the nursing profession.
-Graduates of the program will obtain a baccalaureate degree, which makes them eligible to take the National Council of State Board Licensing Exam for Registered Nurses, and an opportunity to advance their credentials through graduate studies.
+Farmingdale State College has a traditional Bachelor of Science in Nursing program that prepares students for entry into the nursing profession.
+Graduates of the program will obtain a Baccalaureate degree, making them eligible to take the National Council of State Board Licensing Exam for Registered Nurses, and the opportunity to advance their credentials through graduate studies.

-The nursing curriculum of Farmingdale State College will provide the students the necessary nursing skills to care for individuals, families, and groups in various healthcare settings, as well as the leadership skills required to supervise the nursing services provided in the communities.
-The curriculum also offers a good balance of courses between nursing and general education.
-Students are provided with theoretical knowledge and clinical practice to administer nursing care for clients throughout their lives.
+The nursing curriculum of Farmingdale State College provides students with the necessary nursing skills to care of individuals, families, and groups in various healthcare settings, as well as the leadership skills required to supervise the nursing services provided in communities.
+The curriculum offers a good balance of courses between nursing and general education.
+Students are provided with the theoretical knowledge and clinical practice experience to administer nursing care for clients throughout their lives.
 Learning experiences will take place in the university’s classrooms, nursing laboratory, and several clinical settings.
 Every nursing student will be assisted by the school’s faculty who have broad nursing experience as well as academic preparation.
-They will also have the chance to participate in the Student Nurse Association and the Department’s Student Nurse Outreach Program.
+They will have the chance to participate in the Student Nurse Association and the Department’s Student Nurse Outreach Program.

-Moreover, individuals who want to take the traditional Bachelor of Science in Nursing degree at Farmingdale State College must submit an evidence of satisfactory physical, and mental health and a list of appropriate immunization like titers for measles, rubella, mumps, varicella and Hepatitis B. A Mantoux test for tuberculosis is also necessary every year.
+Individuals who want to take the traditional Bachelor of Science in Nursing degree at Farmingdale State College must submit an evidence of satisfactory physical, and mental health and a list of appropriate immunization like titers for measles, rubella, mumps, varicella and Hepatitis B. A Mantoux test for tuberculosis is also necessary every year.
 Students have to test negative for Hepatitis B and should receive the appropriate vaccines.
-A waiver of responsibility will be required of students who refuse the vaccination.
+A waiver of responsibility will be required of those who refuse the vaccination.

 All matriculated students should have a CPR certification for healthcare providers.
-They have an obligation to submit a liability insurance policy which has a malpractice coverage that covers the entire nursing program.
-It is also important for students to have their own transportation to access clinical sites easily.
+They have an obligation to submit a liability insurance policy that has malpractice coverage applicable to the entire nursing program.
+It is important for students to have their own transportation to access clinical sites easily.
 Dressing according to the agency’s protocol should be observed in all field experiences.
-The state of New York requires the nursing students to be of good moral character.
-Individuals who are convicted of a crime or have committed an act that raises questions about his/her moral character will not be accepted to the course.
+The state of New York requires nursing students to be of good moral character.
+Individuals convicted of a crime or have committed an act that raises questions about his/her moral character will not be accepted into the course.

 The nursing program at Farmingdale State College is approved by the state Board of Nursing.
-As one of the most affordable schools with a traditional nursing program, this state college admits only selection of all applicants every year.
-Scholarships are available for students who seek for financial assistance and who also qualify for the study grant or aid.
+As one of the most affordable schools with a traditional nursing program, this state college admits only a selection of all applicants every year.
+Scholarships are available for students who seek financial assistance and who qualify for a study grant or aid.

 Stony Brook University